API Security 101: Understanding the Risks and Implementing Best Practices

 Logging and monitoring APIs help construct a baseline for what is considered ‘normal’ so that outlier incidents can be quickly detected.

-- Track and log non-security parameters such as API performance, speed, and uptime
+- Track and log non-security parameters such as API performance, speed, and uptime.

 9. Incidence Response

-Detecting and stopping breaches is just a part of the security response.
+Detecting and stopping breaches has been just a part of the security response.
 Data breaches, at times, are unavoidable.
 In such cases, having a robust incident response plan is essential as it enables organizations to bounce back quickly and minimize the impact of breaches.
-It should clearly define policies and measures related to immediate response, investigation, forensics, escalation, compliance, etc.

 10. Implement Web Application and API Protection (WAAP)